ginikaifeanyi88-web/weather-app-main/README.md

 ### What I learned

 This has been a long time coming, but I have finally gotten the hang of HTML, CSS, and JS and have profficiency in all three.
 This was without a doubt the most heavy project so far from frontend mentor.
 I learned about the model-view-controller architecture, object-oriented programming, and classes, and integrated those concepts into this project.
 I also learned about fetch, API, using the backend, and also touched lightly on Node.JS and Browserify.
-I also now feel comfortable dabbling in other programming languages such as C# and Python.
+I now feel comfortable dabbling in other programming languages such as C# and Python.

 ### Continued development